VoIP vs. Traditional Phone: The True Cost Comparison for Businesses

 | Annual maintenance | $500–$2,000+ | Covered by provider |

-Real-world example: A 20-person company on a mid-tier VoIP plan at $30/user/month pays $600/month — plus a one-time setup of $1,000–$3,000 for IP phones if needed.
+Real-world example: A 20-person company on a mid-tier VoIP plan at $30/user/month pays $600/month.
 Over three years, that's roughly $23,000–$25,000 total.

 The equivalent traditional system?
 Closer to $50,000+ over the same period — once you factor in PBX hardware, ongoing maintenance contracts, per-line fees, and long-distance charges.

 That's not a rounding difference.
-That's a second employee's salary.

 The Hidden Fees on Both Sides